 Customer service.
 Sometimes it’s the small things that matter the most.

-At smile here.
+A smile here.
 A joke there.
-It goes along way to help your improve your brand, encourage more customers, and ultimately, increase your sales.
+It goes a long way to help you improve your brand, encourage more customers, and ultimately, increase your sales.

 If you are ever in Silver Spring, MD, I would encourage you to stop by Peet’s Coffee & Tea.
 The place will cheer up your day.